 The annoying person mostly stays off to the side when everyone hangs out

-For example, the larger group has ten people in it, but the annoying person is only close with two members.
+For example, the larger group has ten friends in it, but the annoying person is only close with two members.
 When they all get together the three of them spend most of their time in their own side conversation.
 They're not inflicting the full force of their obnoxiousness on the others, so they're allowed to stick around.

 The group feels obligated to include the annoying person

-Maybe they're the cousin of one of the core members, or work in the same department as everyone else.
+Maybe they're the cousin or girlfriend of one of the core members, or work in the same department as everyone else.
 The group thinks they're as annoying as you do, but have made peace with the fact that they have to be around.